-Limited English Proficiency (LEP) populations, defined by the U.S. Census Bureau as individuals over age five that identify as being able to "speak English less than very well".
+Limited English Proficiency (LEP) populations, defined by the Census Bureau as individuals over age five that identify as being able to "speak English less than very well".
 For the purpose of this analysis, census tracts having an LEP population of 11-percent or greater is defined as an LEP area.
 The highest census tract, in western Bradley, had 12.1 percent of LEP individuals.
-The data used for this analysis is 2013-2017 five-year ACS at the census tract level.
+The data used for this analysis is 2013-2017 five-year ACS.
 Identifying LEP areas can assist in identifying potential areas which might by adversely affected by the transportation improvements.